-Because we derive our revenues from Front Yard pursuant to the Amended AMA and we have not yet fully developed new business initiatives, any termination of the Amended AMA could be materially detrimental to us as well as our financial condition and prospects.
+Because we derive all of our revenues from Front Yard pursuant to the Amended AMA and we have not yet fully developed new business initiatives, the termination of the Amended AMA pursuant to the Termination Agreement could be materially detrimental to us as well as our financial condition and prospects.

 On May 7, 2019, we entered into the Amended AMA with Front Yard, which replaced the Former AMA.
-We continue to generate all of our revenues from Front Yard, as Front Yard is our principal client.
+We have continued to generate all of our revenues from Front Yard, as Front Yard has been our principal client.
 In the Amended AMA, we negotiated, among other things, (i) a new minimum base management fee, which replaced the base management fee that had been diminishing each quarter under the Former AMA and (ii) a new termination fee to be paid to AAMC in the event Front Yard terminates the Amended AMA "for convenience" including following a change of control of Front Yard.
 Previously, under the Former AMA, Front Yard could only terminate the Former AMA following a change of control of Front Yard, for other performance failures or for "cause" without paying a termination fee.
-In the event Front Yard, as our primary source of revenues, were to terminate the Amended AMA, subject to a 180-day notice period, it is possible that the management fees could be reduced, during a Front Yard transition period at the option of Front Yard for up to on-year, to our costs in providing the transition services.
-Following any transition period, our current management fees would reduce to \$0.
-In addition, up to 50% of the Termination Fee (as defined in the Amended AMA) could be payable to AAMC in cash and/or stock of Front Yard over up to twelve months following such termination.
-To the extent Front Yard pays a portion of the Termination Fee in stock, we would be subject to the market risks related to Front Yard or any successor entity.
-To the extent we are unable to develop any new businesses or obtain any additional asset management clients following a termination by Front Yard, our results of operations and financial condition would be materially adversely affected.
+On August 13, 2020, we entered into the Termination Agreement with Front Yard, pursuant to which the Amended AMA will be terminated following a transition period in exchange for termination payments and other consideration more fully described in Part I, Item 1 - Financial statements (unaudited) - "Note 10.
+Subsequent Events" and Part I, Item 2. - Management's discussion and analysis of financial condition and results of operations - "Management Overview."
+Following the transition period under the Termination Agreement, our current management fees received from Front Yard will reduce to \$0.
+To the extent Front Yard pays a portion of the Termination Fee in stock, we would be subject to the market risks related to Front Yard or any successor entity that is in addition to the risks associated with the Front Yard stock we already own.
+To the extent we are unable to fully develop any new businesses or obtain any additional asset management clients following a termination by Front Yard, our results of operations and financial condition would be materially adversely affected.

 On February 17, 2020, Front Yard had entered into the Merger Agreement with Amherst that was expected to close in the second quarter of 2020.
 On May 4, 2020, Front Yard and Amherst determined not to close the Merger transaction and reach a settlement agreement.
-Although it was anticipated that Amherst would provide a notice to terminate the Amended AMA upon consummation of the Merger, the termination of the Merger Agreement has resulted in the Amended AMA remaining in full force and effect between Front Yard and AAMC.
-As such, we expect to continue to provide portfolio management and certain corporate governance services to Front Yard under the Amended AMA and will not receive a termination fee that would have provided additional liquidity to AAMC.
+Although it was anticipated that Amherst would provide a notice to terminate the Amended AMA upon consummation of the Merger, the termination of the Merger Agreement has resulted in the Amended AMA remaining in full force and effect between Front Yard and AAMC until the termination date under the Termination Agreement.
+As such, we expect to continue to provide portfolio management and certain corporate governance services to Front Yard through the termination date under the Amended AMA, which currently is generating losses for AAMC.

-We are currently generating losses for AAMC due, in part, to our continued primary reliance on the fees earned from Front Yard under the Amended AMA and the continued staffing levels to meet Front Yard's needs under the Amended AMA as it seeks to build scale.
-As such, our potential profitability may be dependent on our ability to develop and implement profitable new and alternative businesses for AAMC to generate returns for our stockholders, or we may become dependent on new additional liquidity if a termination fee is paid upon termination of the Amended AMA by Front Yard.
-In any event, AAMC may not be able to successfully implement such new businesses and/or replace any lost revenues from a termination of the Amended AMA by Front Yard on a timely basis or at all, which would have a material, adverse effect on us.
+As such, our potential profitability may be dependent on our ability to develop and implement profitable new and alternative businesses for AAMC to generate returns for our stockholders, or we may become dependent on new additional liquidity after the termination fees and other consideration are paid to us under the Termination Agreement.
+In any event, AAMC may not be able to successfully implement such new businesses and/or replace any lost revenues from the termination of the Amended AMA by Front Yard on a timely basis or at all, which would have a material adverse effect on us.